yamka-app/backend/README.md

 ## Structure
 This project consists of three main parts, all of which are open-source, distributed and horizontally scalable:
-  - Custom code (business logic) in the Erlang programming language
+  - Custom code in the Erlang programming language
-  - Database storage and search managed by Elassandra (a merge of Apache Cassandra and Elasticsearch)
+  - Database storage and search managed by Scylla, a faster drop-in alternative to Cassandra
   - User-uploaded file storage managed by GlusterFS

 ## Running
-The entire project is containerized.
-Execute three commands to run it on your own machine:
+Yamka and Scylla are containerized, Gluster isn't.
+You also need to set up a mail server; how you do this is outside the scope of this document.
+Execute these commands to download everything:
 ```
+apt install glusterfs-server # or another package manager
 git clone https://github.com/yamka-app/backend.git
 cd backend
+systemctl start glusterd # or something else if you're not using systemd
+# (configure Yamka and Gluster here)
 docker-compose build
-docker-compose up
+docker-compose up -d

+# (configure Scylla here, then restart the Yamka container)
 ```

-Some Elassandra configuration is required:
+Required Scylla configuration:
   - Set up authentication: create a user named `yamkadb` with a custom password ([this](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/configuration/secureConfigNativeAuth.html) tutorial might be helpful)
-  - Execute the commands in `db_structure.cql`
+  - Execute `db_structure.cql` (e.g. `cqlsh --file db_structure.cql`)

-Three secrets are required:
+Required Docker secrets:
-  - `tls_fullchain` - full TLS certificate chain (`.pem`)
+  - `tls_fullchain` - full TLS certificate chain (`.pem`).
+You have to obtain it yourself (e.g. from [Let's Encrypt](https://letsencrypt.org/)).
   - `tls_privkey` - TLS certificate private key (`.pem`)
-  - `cassandra_password` - Elassandra password
+  - `cassandra_password` - Scylla password for the `yamkadb` user
+  - `smtp_pass` - SMTP password for the `noreply` user on your mail server

+Tweak the paths to these secrets in `docker-compose.yml`.

-:construction: Your server instance is going to redirect your voice clients to our server because the domain names are hard coded in (at the moment).
+:construction: Your server instance is going to redirect voice clients to our server because the domain names are hard coded.
 We're working on that. _While_ we're working on that, feel free to change the return value of `server_name/0` in `src/tasty/tasty.erl`.

 ## Control
 The `admin` module provides some functions you can call from the shell: